pleabargain/remark-html-test/README.md

 ### Dependencies

-- Remark.js for slide presentation
+- Remark.js for slide presentations
 - @mermaid-js/mermaid-cli for diagram conversion
 - Custom fonts (Yanone Kaffeesatz, Droid Serif, Ubuntu Mono)

 ### Styling

-The presentation includes custom CSS for:
+The presentations include custom CSS for:
-- Color-coded probability indicators
+- Content organization and layout
-- Two-column layouts
+- Visual hierarchy
-- Impact matrices
+- Interactive elements
-- Framework diagrams
+- Responsive design
 - Highlighted sections

-## Viewing the Presentation
+## Viewing the Presentations

-1. Open `problem_solving_process.html` in a web browser
+1. Open any of the HTML files in a web browser (e.g., `modern_slang_guide.html`)
 2. Use arrow keys or click to navigate slides
-3. Click on diagram links to view full-size versions in new tabs
+3. Click on any diagram links to view full-size versions in new tabs

 ## Development

-To modify the presentation:
+To modify or create new presentations:

-1. Edit `problem_solving_process.html` to update slides
+1. Use any existing presentation file as a template
+2. Update content in the HTML file
-2. Update styles in the `<style>` section
+3. Modify styles in the `<style>` section as needed
-3. For diagrams:
+4. For diagrams:
    - Edit `problemsolvingmermaid.md`
    - Run conversion script
    - Update references in slides

 ## Browser Compatibility

-The presentation is tested and works in modern browsers:
+The presentations are tested and work in modern browsers:
 - Chrome
 - Firefox
 - Safari